MineLT/CubeSolver/README.md

 This is the code of our CubeSolver projet adapted in Python.

+There is a wiki if you want explanations on our solving method.

 **Les explications en français sont en-dessous.**

-The explanation of our solving method is epxlained down below (after the french explanation).

 ## How to use it